DAY 1 YEREVAN ARRIVAL & CITY TOUR

 Continue to the oldest surviving building on the territory of Armenia, the 1st century Garni Pagan Temple.
 The Garni Temple was built by the Armenian King Tiridates with the money he received after visiting Emperor Nero in Rome, and was dedicated to Sun God Mithra.

-Take a local 4x4 car down to the bottom of the Garni Gorge, to see the breathtaking vertical cliffs of the well preserved octagonal basalt columns, called the "Symphony of the Stones".
+Take a local 4x4 jeep down to the bottom of the Garni Gorge, to see the breathtaking vertical cliffs of the well preserved octagonal basalt columns, called the "Symphony of the Stones".
 Usually, visitors must walk or take a local car, as our buses do not make trips down there.

 Continue to Lake Sevan.
 Lake Sevan’s proximity to Yerevan, coupled with its cooler summer temperatures, outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
-Walk up to the 8th century monastery of Sevanavank on Sevan peninsula, one of Armenia’s iconic landmarks.
+Walk up to the 8th century monastery of Sevanavank on Sevan Peninsula, one of Armenia’s iconic landmarks.
 Return to Yerevan.
 Overnight in Yerevan.

 DAY 3 YEREVAN – ECHMIADZIN – ZVARTNOTS – YEREVAN

 Breakfast.
 Drive to Echmiadzin, the spiritual and administrative center of the Armenian Apostolic Church.
 Visit the churches of St. Hripsime and St. Gayane (UNESCO World Heritage Sites).
 Visit the Main Cathedral of Echmiadzin, the oldest state-built church in the world, having been built by St. Gregory the Illuminator in 303 AD (UNESCO World Heritage Site).
 Visit the Echmiadzin Cathedral's Museum, where amongst other relics, you can see the Holy Spear, with which Jesus Christ was pierced on the cross.